v3xlabs/logger/README.md

 ## LICENSE

-This package is licensed under the GPLv3 license.
+This package is licensed under the MIT license.

 Regex matching within this package is sourced from [ansi-regex](https://github.com/chalk/ansi-regex), which is licensed under [MIT](https://github.com/chalk/ansi-regex/blob/main/license)